raspibolt/raspibolt/raspibolt/raspibolt_40_lnd.md

   `$ sudo chown -R admin:admin /home/admin/.lnd/ `
 * Make sure that `lncli` works by unlocking your wallet (enter `password [C]` ) and getting some node infos.
   `$ lncli unlock`
-* monitor the LND startup progress until it caught up with the testnet blockchain (about 1.3m blocks at the moment).
+* Monitor the LND startup progress until it caught up with the testnet blockchain (about 1.3m blocks at the moment).
 This can take up to 2 hours, after that you see a lot of very fast chatter (exit with `Ctrl-C`).
   `$ sudo journalctl -f -u lnd`

 ### Get some testnet Bitcoin